datahub-project/datahub/metadata-ingestion/source_docs/glue.md

   type: glue
   config:
     aws_region: # aws_region_name, i.e. "eu-west-1"
-    extract_transforms: True # whether to ingest Glue jobs, defaults to True
     env: # environment for the DatasetSnapshot URN, one of "DEV", "EI", "PROD" or "CORP".
 Defaults to "PROD".

-    # Filtering patterns for databases and tables to scan
-    database_pattern: # Optional, to filter databases scanned, same as schema_pattern above.
-    table_pattern: # Optional, to filter tables scanned, same as table_pattern above.

     # Credentials.
 If not specified here, these are picked up according to boto3 rules.
     # (see https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)